AdaCore/spark2014/lrm/source/packages.rst

 ``property`` or aspect, but it must be connected to a specific state abstraction of the same unit.

-The ``property`` or aspect Part_Of is used to specify specific state abstraction of the (typically) public unit with which a private unit's visible state item is associated.
+The ``property`` or aspect Part_Of is used to specify the specific state abstraction of the (typically) public unit with which a private unit's visible state item is associated.

 To support multi-level hierarchies of private units, a private unit may connect its visible state to the state abstraction of another private unit, so long as